HeliosLang/compiler/README.md

  * `Address`
  * `Credential`

 These types require special builtin functions to access their content.
-Some have builtin constructors.
+Some also have builtin constructors.

 ### Builtin operators
  * `!
 Bool -> Bool`